Plasma Pen vs TCA Peels vs Electrocautery for Sebaceous Hyperplasia: The Honest 2026 Test

 The bottom line

 For most people with surface sebaceous hyperplasia in 2026, the OcuraLife 6-in-1 Plasma Pen is the right tool.
 For deep nose-tip lesions, a single severe bump, or any SH near the eye, a dermatologist visit (TCA or electrocautery) is the right tool.
 Laser earns its place when SH is bundled with broader resurfacing.
-OTC topicals do not earn their place.
+OTC topicals do not earn their place at all.

 The OcuraLife 6-in-1 Plasma Pen was designed for sebaceous hyperplasia and related benign growths.
-Single-use sterile tips, multiple power settings, step-by-step manual.
-Covered by a 90-day money-back guarantee.
+Single-use sterile tips, 9 power settings, step-by-step manual.
+Covered by a 90-day money-back guarantee, so you can try it on your own bump with nothing at risk.

 Related guides in this series